How Can I Get a Social Security Card While Living Abroad?

 Regular EmbassySeveral weeks to monthsAreas without FBU

-Immigrant Visa Process3 weeks after US arrivalNew Green Card applicants
+Immigrant visa processAbout 3 weeks after U.S. arrivalNew Green Card applicants

 Mail (where available)3-4 weeks plus mailing timeChildren under 12 in select countries

-Example: The US Embassy in Spain processes applications within one week, cards are issued within 48 hours in the US, and mailing to Spain takes about three weeks.
+Example: The U.S. Embassy in Spain processes applications within about one week.
+Cards are typically issued within 48 hours in the U.S., and mailing to Spain takes roughly three weeks.

 Verify all document requirements with your FBU before applying.
-Ensure consistent spelling of names across all paperwork.
+The most common causes of delay are easily preventable.

 Document Issues